ellisp/ellisp.github.io/_posts/2016-01-23-nzis-estimates.md

 Training a Random Forest requires you to specify how many explanatory variables to make available for each individual tree, and the best way to decide this is vai cross validation.

 Cross-validation is all about splitting the data into a number of different training and testing sets, to get around the problem of using a single hold-out test set for multiple purposes.
 It's better to give each bit of the data a turn as the hold-out test set.
-In the tuning exercise below, I divide the data into ten so I can try different values of the "mtry" parameter in my randomForest fitting and see the average Root Mean Square Error for the ten fits for each value of mtry.  "mtry" defines the number of variables the tree building algorithm has available to it at each split of the tree.
+In the tuning exercise below, I divide the data into ten so I can try different values of the `mtry` parameter in my randomForest fitting and see the average Root Mean Square Error for the ten fits for each value of `mtry`.  `mtry` defines the number of variables the tree building algorithm has available to it at each split of the tree.
 For forests with a continuous response variable like mine, the default value is the number of variables divided by three and I have 10 variables, so I try a range of options from 2 to 6 as the subset of variables for the tree to choose from at each split.
-It turns out the conventional default value of mtry = 3 is in fact the best:
+It turns out the conventional default value of `mtry = 3` is in fact the best:

 ![rf-tuning](/img/0026-rf-cv.svg)